msftcangoblowm/wreck/README.rst

 Known issues
 -------------

-Any/all known shortcomings should be tracked within ``CHANGES.rst`` section ``Known regressions``.
+Any/all known shortcomings are tracked within ``CHANGES.rst`` section ``Known regressions``.

 Accepted feature requests are tracked within ``CHANGES.rst`` section ``Feature request``.
 There should also be a cooresponding issue.

-PRs should come with complete documentation and sufficient unittests.

 License
 --------